 which is the final target of the estimation.

-This estimated pose is displayed on the simulator map using GUI.showEstimatedPose
+This estimated pose is displayed on the simulator map using GUI.showEstimatedPose, allowing for visual comparison

 between the estimated pose (in red) and the real one (in green).